Reynella East College

 “Staff and students are now much more aware of our library and what we have to offer, as the profile of the library has grown and it’s now visible and accessible on the school intranet,” says Gayle.

-For Gayle, the simplicity and capability of the Accessit system has made day to day library operations much more efficient and time effective, essential when coping with a very large number of students (more than 1,800) and a large teaching staff of 200.
+For Gayle, day to day library operations are now simple and much more efficient with Accessit.
+She is now able to deal time effectively with a very large number of students (more than 1,800) and a large teaching staff of 200.

 “Our teachers are becoming more skilled and better equipped to support their students’ research through using the system.
 I would highly recommend Accessit to other librarians and library managers.
 Accessit delivers everything that it promises.
 The team behind it are responsive and accessible and we now have a library system that can evolve with the changing needs of our school.
 The future of our library is looking very bright,” says Gayle.